ParcelPilot

 When you create a partial shipment, ParcelPilot:

-- keeps the order open until the remaining quantities are shipped
+• keeps the order open until the remaining quantities are either shipped or manually cancelled as no longer required

-Once all outstanding quantities have been shipped across one or more shipments, the order can move to fully fulfilled / complete.
+Once all outstanding quantities have been shipped or cancelled across one or more steps, the order can move to fully fulfilled / complete.

 When to use it